beto-rodriguez/LiveCharts2/CONTRIBUTING.md

 * ~~Never use single-line form (for example: if (source == null) throw new ArgumentNullException("source");)~~

-* Please use single line `if` expressions, if the line is too long please create a new line everytime the with of the line could exceed the editor window size, for example, the following line is valid:
+* Please use single line `if` expressions, if the line is too long please create a new line everytime the width of the line could exceeds the editor window size, for example, the following line is valid:
 ```
 if (model == null)
     throw new Exception(